ChrisOnions/Calender_app/README.md

 ## Aim :

-This project was Bootcamp Challenge to design a calender app that stores your events using local storage
+This project was Bootcamp Challenge to design a calender app that stores your events using local storage. the base code was supplied and i have written all javascript myself.

 ## Prerequisites :